-- (10.6) Investment Agreement dated October 8, 1984 between the Registrant and Nordstrom Credit, Inc. is hereby incorporated by reference from the Nordstrom Credit, Inc. Form 10, Exhibit 10.1. - (10.7) Operating Agreement for VISA Accounts and Receivables dated May 1, 1994 between Nordstrom Credit, Inc. and Nordstrom National Credit Bank is hereby incorporated by reference from Registration No. 33-55905, Exhibit 10.1. - (13.1) The Company's 1994 Annual Report to Shareholders is filed herein as an Exhibit. - (21.1) List of the Registrant's Subsidiaries is filed herein as an Exhibit. - (23.1) Independent Auditors' Consent and Report on Schedule is on page 12 of this report. - (27.1) Financial Data Schedule is filed herein as an Exhibit.
+- (10.5) The 1993 Non-Employee Director Stock Incentive Plan is hereby incorporated by reference from the Registrant's Form 10-K for the year ended January 31, 1994, Exhibit 10.4. - (10.6) Investment Agreement dated October 8, 1984 between the Registrant and Nordstrom Credit, Inc. is hereby incorporated by reference from the Nordstrom Credit, Inc. Form 10, Exhibit 10.1. - (10.7) Operating Agreement for VISA Accounts and Receivables dated May 1, 1994 between Nordstrom Credit, Inc. and Nordstrom National Credit Bank is hereby incorporated by reference from Registration No. 33-55905, Exhibit 10.1. - (13.1) The Company's 1995 Annual Report to Shareholders is filed herein as an Exhibit. - (21.1) List of the Registrant's Subsidiaries is filed herein as an Exhibit. - (23.1) Independent Auditors' Consent and Report on Schedule is on page 13 of this report. - (27.1) Financial Data Schedule is filed herein as an Exhibit.

-All other exhibits are omitted because they are not applicable, not required, or because the required information is included in the Company's 1994 Annual Report to Shareholders.
+All other exhibits are omitted because they are not applicable, not required, or because the required information is included in the Company's 1995 Annual Report to Shareholders.